LoriHead/Job-Post/README.md

 **Rewrite:**

-**Education:** Bachelor's Degree (preferred) **Skills:**
+**Education:** Bachelor's Degree (preferred)

+**Skills:**
-- 2+ years of job-related experience demonstrating:
+2+ years of job-related experience demonstrating:
   - Excellent grammar, punctuation, and style
   - Accute attention to detail
   - Adept summarization and re-writing skill
   - Highly effective written and verbal communication
+  - Proficiency in working in teams and independently
+  - Proficiency in Internet research
   - Exceptional prioritizing and multi-tasking
   - Proficiency in spoken and written Spanish language (preferred)

+## Background Requirements
 Background Requirements

 Candidates who have accepted an offer will be required to submit to a background investigation, including criminal history, credit history, employment history, educational history, and personal and professional references.